 Sage maintains relationships with other institutions that allow full-time matriculated undergraduate students to complete coursework through local and study abroad consortia during the academic year.
-Students pay their regular Sage tuition and fees and can complete coursework as long as they are in good academic standing at the College and have completed all requirements and necessary paperwork.
-For coursework at local institutions (formerly known as, Hudson Mohawk Association of Colleges & Universities), students may take one or two courses per term (fall or spring); the requested course(s) should not be currently available at Sage.
+Students pay their regular Sage tuition and fees and can complete coursework as long as they are in good academic standing at the College and have completed all requirements and necessary forms.

+For coursework at local institutions (formerly known as, Hudson Mohawk Association of Colleges & Universities), full-time undergraduate students may take one or two courses per term (fall or spring).
+The requested course(s) should not be currently available at Sage.
+A minimum of one-half of the student's term credits must be on their home campus.
+Note: some institutions place additional restrictions on cross-college registrations.

-Coursework completed through a local or study abroad consortium appear on the student's transcript as Sage credits (i.e., with a letter grade) and are not treated as transfer credits.
-Some institutions place additional restrictions on crosscollege registrations.
-Students should consult with their faculty advisor and the Registrar's office early in the advising process to ascertain policies and procedures that must be followed for a particular institution.
+Coursework completed through a consortium partner via cross-registration (local college or study abroad) appear on the official transcript as Sage credits (class information and course grade).
+The course grade is included in GPA calculation.

+Students should consult with their faculty advisor and the Registrar's Office early in the advising process to ascertain policies and procedures that must be followed for a particular institution.